sifive/block-pio-sifive/README.md

 To include the block in Scribble manuals and documents, you'll need to provide sections of text about the block - what it is, how it is used, and how to connect to it.
-Once the sections are written, you can produce an "Onboarding" document which combines those sections so you can verify the documention is correct.
+Once the sections are written, you can produce an test "Onboarding" document which combines those sections so you can verify the documentation is correct.

 See the
 [Test Socket Document](https://github.com/sifive/scribble-testsocket-sifive/blob/master/README.md)